 Revealing that the MX-30 will mark the return of the rotary engine, Mazda said that “the MX-30 will be the car heralding the renaissance of rotary engines in Mazda cars.”

-Mazda has its reasons for employing the rotary engine in the MX-30 electric SUV.
-It is compact and significantly lighter than a comparable reciprocating engine, and can be integrated into an EV easily.
+Mazda is synonymous with the rotary engine but has other reasons for employing it in the MX-30 Range Extender.
+It is compact and significantly lighter than a comparable reciprocating engine and can easily be integrated into an EV.
 The “unparalleled smoothness and quietness of operation” because of its unique working principle would ensure that the fitment of a gas-powered engine doesn’t take away the calm and comfortable EV driving experience from the MX-30 EV.

 Mazda’s rotary engine technology is known for its benefits like small size, lightweight, high power, and quietness.
 In 2013, Mazda had demonstrated a Mazda Demio EV (Mazda2 EV) with a rotary engine range extender that could deliver a range of 400 km (249 miles).